 Fans of afternoon tea shouldn’t miss the offering at Slieve Donard Resort & Spa.
 Their delicious sandwiches and dainty sweets are set out on crisp white tablecloths in the refined surroundings of the resort's dining room.
 They offer different varieties of afternoon tea, making it the perfect way to relax after a treatment in the resort spa or a paddle in the pool.
 Why not take the indulgence even further and spend the night in this landmark resort?

-Burger enthusiasts must try The Hatch in Newcastle.
-This multi-award-winning food truck makes all of its burgers from the highest quality locally reared beef and they insist on only using biodegradable packaging.
+Burger enthusiasts must try The Hatch, now in a permanent location on Main Street, Newcastle.
+This multi-award-winning food provider started business in a truck and still continues to service many events from the truck.
+They make all of their burgers from the highest quality, locally reared beef and they insist on only using biodegradable packaging.

 You can finish off your evening with some traditional Irish music at Macken's.
 This cosy pub hosts regular music sessions and even if you don’t come across an impromptu session it’s still a lovely intimate place to have a pint.